-Always enjoying drawing and painting, Louise decided to study at Pratt Institute in Brooklyn.
-She enrolled in the Bachelor of Science in Art Education program to enjoy academics along with a wide variety of studio classes.
-Continuing at Queens College, she earned a Master of Science Degree in Art Education.
-During this time, many respected artists were her teachers, including Leland Bell, Alex Katz, Robert Natkin, Barse Miller, John Ferren, and Lennart Anderson.
+Louise Herman grew up in the seaside resort town of Long Beach, New York.
+She holds degrees from Pratt Institute as a Bachelor of Science in Art Education, and Queens College as a Master of Science in Art Education.
+Many established artists were her teachers, including Leland Bell, Alex Katz, Robert Natkin, Barse Miller, John Ferren, and Lennart Anderson.

 Louise subsequently studied at The Art Student’s League in New York with Peter Homitzky and Richard Pionk, and also with John Frederick Murray, who taught the Frank Reilly method of traditional realism that flourished at the league.

 Many of her paintings have been exhibited and sold at the Arleen G. Becker Gallery in New York, where her art found homes nearby and as far as Nigeria.
 Two of her paintings hung in a show at the National Arts Club that honored the memory of 9/11.